Close

 Combining Natural and Conventional Methods

-Pet parents may use natural repellents and more traditional chemical flea preventatives in these cases.
-A combination of veterinarian-approved conventional flea preventatives and natural repellents may succeed if used correctly.
+Pet parents may use natural repellents along with conventional flea preventatives.
+A combination approach may succeed if used correctly.

 Final Facts About Repelling Fleas Naturally